 PIERCING AFTERCARE

-Having issues with a piercing done at our studio?
+Having trouble with a piercing done at our studio?
 Let us know!
+We’re always here to help.

 DO’S